TedJuch/TedTournament/README.md

   * 16 - Start Date : This is the date of the game
   * 17 - Start Time : This is the time the game starts in Eastern Time (ET)
   * 18 - Network : This is the television network the game is on
+  * 19 - Game Region : This is the region the game is played in.
+If a game doesn't have a region the value will be NoRegion

 ## Notes